-- 1. Explain the importance of protecting your head and your brain when riding a bicycle. - a.
-Every part of the human body is important to stay alive, but one part of the body controls everything else. - i.
-What part of the body is it?
-The brain. - ii.
-The brain controls your body so that each body part does its job.
+Philadelphia law states that if you are under 12 years old, you must wear a helmet when you ride your bicycle.
+If you are older than 12, the law does not require you to wear a helmet, but helmets are essential in protecting your head. - a.
+Relate the importance of helmets to seatbelts. - Philadelphia also has a law that states everyone must wear a seatbelt.
+Wearing your seatbelt is like wearing your helmet.
+It's very important to keep you safe.
+Do you always wear your seatbelt?
+Yes!
+Wearing your helmet is another thing you should always do. - 2.
+Explain the importance of protecting your head and your brain when riding a bicycle. - a.
+Every part of the human body is important to stay alive, but one part of the body controls everything else. - What part of the body is it?
+The brain. - How does your brain control your body?
 What does the brain do that is so important?
-The brain helps you move, see, hear, smell, breathe, etc.
+The brain helps you move, see, hear, smell, taste, etc. The brain helps your heart to beat and your lungs to use oxygen to breathe.

-iii.
-The brain is like a computer that makes everything else work.
+- Your brain keeps you alive by controlling your body so that each body part does its job.
+The brain is also responsible for what makes you unique: your thoughts, feelings, emotions, and memories. - The brain is like a computer that makes everything else work.
 Would you ever drop the school computer or throw a cellphone?
 No, because the computer or cellphone would break, and it would not work like it is supposed to.
 So, you should protect your head like you would a computer.